SKevo18/mh_mods/mods/mhk_1/max_mhk2_retexture/README.md

-# Max's Retexture for Moorhuhn Kart: Extra
+# Max's MHK2 Retexture for Moorhuhn Kart: Extra

-> A retexture of the game's textures to make them look better.
+> A retexture of the game's assets to make them look like Moorhuhn Kart: 2

 **Made by:** MoorBOOST (therealmaxboost)